Skip to main content | Skip to section menu | Access keys.

 Letters of Comfort

-The term "Letter of Comfort" has been adopted by the legal profession when referring to a letter providing confirmation from a Local Authority that the works undertaken comply with the relevant Technical Standards and/or no enforcement action will take place.
+The term "Letter of Comfort" has been adopted by the legal profession when referring to a letter providing confirmation from a Local Authority that any works undertaken comply with the relevant Technical Standards and/or that no enforcement action will take place.

 The issue of a Letter of Comfort will be considered where: